ryandeussing/jimhopper/_healing-and-happiness/stages-of-recovery.md

 Throughout all stages of treatment, it is often necessary to address psychological themes and ‘dynamics’ related to one’s history of unwanted or abusive experiences.

-As discussed in [Counseling & Therapy](/healing-and-happiness/counseling-and-therapy/), some of these are core issues that should determine the very nature and structure of treatment.
+As discussed in [Consequences of Abuse](/child-abuse/consequences-of-abuse/), some of these are core issues that should determine the very nature and structure of treatment.
 These include:

 * Powerlessness
 * Shame and guilt